Ancient system, modern language

-Your chart is the weather you were born into.
+Your chart shows the pattern you were born with.

-Your Soul Element is a modern translation of BaZi (八字), an ancient system that maps the eight characters of your birth across the year, month, day, and hour.
-It describes the elements you arrived with, the ones you grow into, and the seasons you move through.
+Your Soul Element is a modern translation of BaZi (八字), a classical system that maps the eight characters of your birth across the year, month, day, and hour.
+It describes the elements present in your chart, the ones that develop over time, and the cycles you move through.

-Some people are born with more Fire, bringing visibility and expression, while others are born with more Water, with depth and intuition, or are shaped by Wood, Earth, or Metal.
-Your chart shows how these energies interact, revealing what’s natural, what needs support, and what restores balance.
+Some charts carry more Fire, bringing visibility and expression, while others carry more Water, depth, and intuition, or are shaped by Wood, Earth, or Metal.
+Your chart shows how these energies interact, revealing what comes naturally, what needs support, and what helps restore balance.

-A Soul Elements reading reveals a layered view of who you are, what influences you, what supports you, and how your energy changes across different seasons of life.
-Read together, these layers form a fuller picture of your nature.
+Your Soul Element profile reveals a layered view of what drives you, what influences you, what supports you, and how your energy changes across different seasons of life.
+Together, these layers form a fuller picture of your nature.

 1